Fibre deals are getting cheaper – stop overpaying for broadband

 1. Check when your contract ends, if you leave before this date you will usually be charged a penalty.

-2. Around one month before it ends, compare the deals available to you in your area using our Broadband Unbundled tool.
+2. Around one month before it ends, compare the broadband deals available in your area using our Unbundled tool.

 3. Switch to the best deal for you; your new provider will usually notify your existing provider and arrange a switch date.